 The total length of time needed for your dental implant treatment will depend on the state of your jawbone and your ability to heal.
 Here is a summary of the dental implant treatment timeline:

-- Abutment Placement: If you have the abutment placed in a separate procedure, you will likely need to wait one to two weeks before the crown can be attached.
+Abutment Placement: If you have the abutment placed in a separate procedure, you will likely need to wait for one to two weeks before the crown can be attached.

 Why wait to replace your missing teeth?
 We welcome you to schedule an appointment today!